Richfield, Utah: Description

-As of the 2010 census, the city population was 7,551.
+As of the 2020 census, the city population was 8,201.
 It lies in the Mormon Corridor, just off Interstate 70, approximately 40 mi east of its junction with Interstate 15.
 The county can be best described as "rural diversified" due to the convergence of agricultural, retail and industrial activities.
 Richfield has developed as a regional tourist center because it is located on the interstate freeway about halfway between Los Angeles, California and Denver, Colorado, attracting many automobile travelers who stop at the city.

-Richfield is remote from larger cities, about 100 mi or more in any direction from more populous towns such as Salt Lake City, while dozens of smaller communities are found in the general area.
-Some examples are Sigurd, Venice, Glenwood, and Central Valley.
+Richfield is remote from larger cities, about 100 mi or more in any direction from more populous towns such as Salt Lake City.
 Its remoteness, plus its location on major transportation corridors, makes it central Utah's de facto regional capital, a shopping and "commercial capital of a vast mountain-valley region."
-Many people from the region drive to Richfield to shop, bowl, golf, to attend theater, concerts, or for religious gatherings.
-They are also drawn to the community college, affiliated with Snow College, and go there to receive medical care.
+The local community college, affiliated with Snow College, provides medical care.
 Richfield is part of "Panoramaland;" it is on the thoroughfare to several nearby national parks and national forests.